-A: Many schools and places-of-care have now been closed due to Coronavirus, which triggers ordinance protection for the use of accrued sick and safe time hours in the city for workers who need to care for their children because of those closures.
-Similarly, when any public official (e.g. Mayor or Governor) orders business closures due to Coronavirus, that order triggers coverage of the ordinance for workers at those businesses.
-Otherwise, generally, preemptive closure (i.e. absent an order by a public official) or preemptive self-quarantine (i.e. without reason to believe the worker has probably contracted an illness) is not covered by the Sick and Safe Time ordinance.
+A: If a public official (e.g., Mayor, Governor, or other public authority) orders business closures due to Coronavirus, that order triggers coverage of the ordinance for current employees at those businesses.
+Otherwise, generally, preemptive closure (i.e. absent an order by a public official) is not covered by the Ordinance.